bgamari/ghc-wiki-import/emacs.md

-**Note on hasktags**: `hasktags` program used to generate tags file has problems with correctly recognizing declarations of value constructors in a data type.
+**Note on hasktags**: `hasktags` program used to generate `TAGS` file has problems with correctly recognizing declarations of value constructors in a data type.
 It often mistakes pattern matching of the form `(DataConstructor {})` as a data declaration and jumps to that pattern match instead of declaration.